François de Luxembourg: Early life and family

-Reign of Henri III
+Reign of Henry III

 After the generous Peace of Monsieur which had brought the fifth civil war to a close was broken off and civil war resumed in 1577, the king's brother Alençon, keen to demonstrate his newfound loyalty to the crown, volunteered to lead the royal army against the rebels he had allied with in the previous war.
 His request was granted and on 7 April he departed Blois with a royal army.
 Piney joined him for the campaign and fought under his nominal command (though actual command of the army was under the more experienced duke of Nevers.
 He resultingly fought at the sieges of La Charité-sur-Loire and Issoire, both of which were subjected to brutal sacks for their resistance.
-The Estates General of 1576 had not however granted Henri any funds for this army, and resultingly it disintegrated due to desertions as the year continued.
-After Issoire the army was in no condition to continue fighting, and Henri established peace with the Treaty of Bergerac on 17 September 1577.
+The Estates General of 1576 had not however granted Henry any funds for this army, and as a result it disintegrated due to desertions as the year continued.
+After Issoire, the army was in no condition to continue fighting, and Henry established peace with the Treaty of Bergerac on 17 September 1577.

-The following year Henri honoured Piney with an elevation as a chevalier de l'Ordre de Saint-Michel, the highest order of chivalry in France until it was superseded by his new Ordre du Saint-Esprit in 1578.
+The following year, Henry honoured Piney with an elevation as a knight of the Order of Saint Michael, the highest order of chivalry in France until it was superseded by his new Order of the Holy Spirit in 1578.
 Despite this high honour, Piney was not particularly close with the king, and he complained to the secretary of state Villeroy that royal grace relied on the physical closeness and presence of the king, and that without it he was unsure how to proceed.
-Henri administered through a far more cloistered style of governance than his predecessors had.
+Henry administered through a far more cloistered style of governance than his predecessors had.

-Henri engaged in a flurry of elevations of lordships to the status of duché-pairie in 1581.
-Joyeuse was elevated for Anne de Joyeuse in August, the marquisate of Elbeuf for Elbeuf in September, Piney was raised for Piney in October and both Retz and Épernon were raised for Retz and Épernon in November.
+Henry engaged in a flurry of elevations of lordships to the status of duché-pairie in 1581.
+Joyeuse was elevated for Anne de Joyeuse in August, the marquisate of Elbeuf for Charles de Lorraine, in September, Piney was raised for Piney in October, and both Retz and Épernon were raised for Retz and Épernon in November.

-With the election of Pope Sixtus V to the pontificate in 1586, Piney was dispatched by Henri as his ambassador to congratulate him.
+With the election of Pope Sixtus V to the pontificate in 1586, Piney was dispatched by Henry as his ambassador to congratulate him.